99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 We can set a threshold to how many times a message can go back into the queue because a consumer fails to process it, after the "MaximumReceives" threshold
 is exceeded it goes in the deal letter queue.
 DLQ useful for debugging, messages in there expire after the retention period, so set a higher 14days for the DLQ
 Debug the DLQ, fix your code, use the "Redrive to Source" to put the DLQ messages back in the Source queue so it can be processed correctly this time
 Usually makes sense for asynchronous invocations, synchronous recieve the response if failed.
+Also SNS can have a DLQ

 SQS Delay queue:
 Delay a messages so cosumers dont see it immediately, up to 15 min, or per message individually, default is 0